eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/devops-devsecops-itops.md

 	- Deep knowledge of a configuration management tool (i.e. Puppet, Chef, Ansible, Salt, CFEngine).
 Experience with containers is a plus
 	- Familiarity with distributed systems including service discovery, pub/sub, search indexing, storage, and caching.
 We use Zookeeper, Kafka, Elasticsearch, MySQL, Hbase, and Memcache respectively.
 + skill set:
+	- Maintain/upgrade our Spinnaker + Kubernetes CI/CD pipeline, and the tooling that makes it all work, in a sane and reproducible way
+	- Automate infrastructure deployments with CloudFormation and SaltStack to help us go multi-AWS region
+	- Reduce RPO/RTO for our S3, RDS, Redis, MongoDB, etcd and PostgreSQL instances
+	- DevOps and systems experience is highly valued; If you've gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we'd love to talk with you
+	- You should be passionate about getting in front of problems instead of waiting until things are on fire.
+If you dream of stability, love metrics, communicate well, document your code, and love building reliable systems that hum along and take care of themselves, we want you on our team
++ skill set:
+	- Maintain/upgrade our Spinnaker + Kubernetes CI/CD pipeline, and the tooling that makes it all work, in a sane and reproducible way
+	- Improve observability with distributed tracing for all requests from client to CDN to load balancer to cluster and back again
+	- Maintain/upgrade our Spinnaker + Kubernetes CI/CD pipeline, and the tooling that makes it all work, in a sane and reproducible way
+	- Automate infrastructure deployments with CloudFormation and SaltStack to help us go multi-AWS region
+	- Build observability into every aspect of our production infrastructure
+	- Reduce RPO/RTO for our S3, RDS, Redis, MongoDB, etcd and PostgreSQL instances
+	- Help developers smoke-test better by bringing canary analysis and automated scale testing into their world
+	- DevOps and systems experience is highly valued; If you've gotten your hands dirty with package and configuration management, infrastructure-as-code principles, Kubernetes, AWS, Linux and security, PostgreSQL replication, and know your way around Docker, bash and Python, we'd love to talk with you
+	- You should be passionate about getting in front of problems instead of waiting until things are on fire.
+If you dream of stability, love metrics, communicate well, document your code, and love building reliable systems that hum along and take care of themselves, we want you on our team
++ skill set:
+	- Ansible
+	- Kafka/Cassandra
+	- Linux
+	- Git (github)
+	- Vi / Vim
+	- Elastic Search Stack
+	- Graphite/Grafana
+	- Data visualization
+	- Python, Bash, Golang
+	- Familiarity with JSON
++ skill set:
 	- Confluence
 	- Jira
 + skill set: